 Reusable vehicle platform

-The objectives in the technical area are the design and prototypical implementation of a modular, reusable e-vehicle platform for operating periods of up to 30 years and mileage of up to one million kilometers in changing operating scenarios.
+The objectives in the technical area are the design and prototypical implementation of a modular, reusable e-vehicle platform for operating periods of up to 30 years and mileage of up to one million kilometres in changing operating scenarios.
 In the field of economics, advantageous business models for fleet operation with novel vehicles made of reusable modules are identified and cost saving potentials compared to classical models are proven.
 The main target in the ecological sector is to proof the significant resource savings through remanufacturing and reuse of complex vehicle modules.

 Results and their use